Mass murder of religious minorities.

 What may have triggered the event?

-On Friday afternoon, JAN-27, newly installed U.S. President Donald Trump had signed an executive order that:
+Two days before the shooting, on Friday afternoon, JAN-27, newly installed U.S. President Donald Trump had signed an executive order that:

 "... suspended entry of all refugees to the United States for 120 days, barred Syrian refugees indefinitely, and blocked entry into the United States for 90 days for citizens of seven predominantly Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen."